fdoebbelin/Wissen/Obsidian/Help/How to/Format your notes.md

 If you use special characters in your note names, you need to put the note name in double quotes.
 `"⨳ special character"`
-It looks like this if you follow the [[Format your notes#^376b9d|second option]]:
+It looks like this if you follow the [second option](Format%20your%20notes#^376b9d):
 `A["⨳ special character"]`

 ---

 ## Developer notes

 We strive for maximum capability without breaking any existing formats, therefore we use a slightly unorthodox combination of flavors of markdown.
-It is broadly CommonMark, with the addition of some functionality from GitHub Flavored Markdown (GFM), some LaTeX support, and our chosen embed syntax, which you can read more about at [[Accepted file formats]].
+It is broadly CommonMark, with the addition of some functionality from GitHub Flavored Markdown (GFM), some LaTeX support, and our chosen embed syntax, which you can read more about at [Accepted file formats](Accepted%20file%20formats.md).

 We intentionally do not support parsing markdown syntax and blank lines within HTML blocks.
 This is the result of an optimization to handle very large files and to support synchronization between editing and reading mode.